March 16, 2005

 Thanks to Eva Hanhardt, Jessica Wooliams and Paul Stoller for their discussion of green initiatives at various institutions.
-We’d also like to thank our hosts at Pratt Institute, Manhattan campus.

 Greening an office, an organization, an institution, a government requires changes that can seem daunting.
 It requires changing the way it views everyday tasks and the way it does business.
 It requires system change.
 Universities around the country are beginning to change the system with new building and purchasing practices, new courses, and student involvement.
 The speakers of Greenhome NYCâ€™s March forum described the strategies and programs universities are employing to make their campuses more sustainable.

 , Visiting Assistant Professor, Graduate Center for Planning and the Environment